Pluto: Relationship with Neptune

 The 2:3 resonance between the two bodies is highly stable and has been preserved over millions of years.
-This prevents their orbits from changing relative to one another, and so the two bodies can never pass near each other.
+This prevents their orbits from changing relative to one another, so the two bodies can never pass near each other.
 Even if Pluto's orbit were not inclined, the two bodies could never collide.

+When Pluto's period is slightly different from 3/2 of Neptune's, the pattern of its distance from Neptune will drift.
+Near perihelion Pluto moves interior to Neptune's orbit and is therefore moving faster, so during the first of two orbits in the 495-year cycle, it is approaching Neptune from behind.
+At present it remains between 50° and 65° behind Neptune for 100 years (e.g. 1937–2036).

-The long term stability of the mean-motion resonance is due to phase protection.
-When Pluto's period is slightly shorter than 3/2 of Neptune, its orbit relative to Neptune will drift, causing it to make closer approaches behind Neptune's orbit.
-The gravitational pull between the two then causes angular momentum to be transferred to Pluto, at Neptune's expense.
-This moves Pluto into a slightly larger orbit, where it travels slightly more slowly, according to Kepler's third law.
-After many such repetitions, Pluto is sufficiently slowed that Pluto's orbit relative to Neptune drifts in the opposite direction until the process is reversed.
-The whole process takes about 20,000 years to complete.
+The gravitational pull between the two causes angular momentum to be transferred to Pluto.
+This situation moves Pluto into a slightly larger orbit, where it has a slightly longer period, according to Kepler's third law.
+After several such repetitions, Pluto is sufficiently delayed that at the second perihelion of each cycle it will not be far ahead of Neptune coming behind it, and Neptune will start to decrease Pluto's period again.
+The whole cycle takes about 20,000 years to complete.